Increasing Housing Choices in Neighbourhoods Study

 Videos

-Click here to play video Increasing Housing Choices in Neighbourhood Study - On Demand Engagement We're looking for your input on introducing more housing options in our neighbourhoods.
+- We're looking for your input on introducing more housing options in our neighbourhoods.
 Launched last spring, our Increasing Housing Choices in Neighbourhood Study is exploring ways to add gentle density through a variety of housing choices.
 Start by watching our video to learn more about the different housing options we are exploring and their design concepts.
 Then take our survey to let us know your thoughts on general fit, yard space, privacy, parking and the best way to access the units.
 There is also an opportunity to provide comments on the concept designs and floor plans.